backstage/backstage/plugins/analytics-module-ga/README.md

-# Analytics Provider: Google Analytics
+# Analytics Module: Google Analytics

 This plugin provides an opinionated implementation of the Backstage Analytics API for Google Analytics.
 Once installed and configured, analytics events will